sebastienrousseau/sebastienrousseau.github.io/_posts/terms.md

 # Front Matter (YAML)

 author: "Kaishi Starter Template" ## The author of the page. (max 64 characters)
-banner_alt: "Green And Black Tiled Wall" ## The banner alt of the site.
+banner_alt: "MacBook Pro on white surface" ## The banner alt of the site.
 banner_height: "398" ## The banner height of the site.
 banner_width: "1440" ## The banner width of the site.
-banner: "https://kura.pro/unsplash/images/banners/ryunosuke-kikuno-G5hYMUoJQf8.jpg" ## The banner of the site.
+banner: "https://kura.pro/unsplash/images/banners/sean-stratton-ObpCE_X3j6U.jpg" ## The banner of the site.
 cdn: "https://kura.pro" ## The CDN of the site.
 charset: "utf-8" ## The charset of the site. (default: utf-8)
 cname: "sebastienrousseau.com" ## The cname value of the site.
 (Only required for the index page.)
 copyright: "© 2023 Kaishi Starter Template.
 All rights reserved." ## The copyright of the site.
 date: "July 12, 2023"
-description: "Everything You Need to Build a Stunning Website." ## The description of the site. (max 160 characters)
+description: "Make beautiful websites with Kaishi, a Shokunin Static Site Generator starter template." ## The description of the site. (max 160 characters)
 download: "" ## The download url for the product.
 format-detection: "telephone=no" ## The format detection of the site.
 hreflang: "en" ## The hreflang of the site. (default: en-gb)